DAguirreAg/DAguirreAg/README.md

 Welcome to my Github page, my name is Daniel!
 This is one of the places where I open source some of my projects.

 I am a Data Engineer who lives and works in the Netherlands :netherlands:.
-Even though I work as a data engineer and analyst, I spend a decent amount of time coding just for fun.
+Even though I work as a data engineer and software engineer, I spend a decent amount of time coding just for fun.
 If you want to connect or just discuss anything, just drop me a message here or in my other Social Media platforms (links below).
 <br/>

 ### 🔧 Languages and Tools: